-Rethink, reset, and adapt in the new era in experience
+Rethink, reset, and adapt in the new era of experience

 By Lee Edwards